-• The attribute update reference may be populated with the corresponding paper chart Notice to Mariners numbers, although other references are permitted.
+The attribute update reference may be populated with the corresponding paper chart Notice to Mariners numbers, although other references are permitted.

-28.22 Vertical uncertainty (VERACC)
+28.22 Uncertainty fixed (SOUACC, VERACC)

-Vertical uncertainty: IHO Definition: The best estimate of the vertical accuracy of heights, vertical distances and vertical clearances, excluding sounding measurements.
+Uncertainty fixed: IHO Definition: The best estimate of the fixed vertical accuracy component for depths, heights, vertical distances and vertical clearances.

-Unit: Defined in the HUNI subfield of the CRSH record or the HUNITS attribute of the M_UNIT meta feature: metre (m).
+Unit: Defined as an attribute in the ENC dataset metadata: metre (m).